oracle-terraform-modules/terraform-oci-verrazzano/docs/src/single/dev.md

 install_verrazzano = true
 ```

+2. If you want to configure additional Verrazzano components, you can still do so now.

-2. Configure the Verrazzano profile:
+3. Configure the Verrazzano profile:

 ```
 verrazzano_profile = "dev"
 ```

-3. If you need to use your own DNS, you need to configure DNS before you run Terraform and the installation scripts.
+4. If you need to use your own DNS, you need to configure DNS before you run Terraform and the installation scripts.
 Else, the installation scripts will use nip.io.

-4. Run Terraform again:
+5. Run Terraform again:
 ```
 terraform init
 terraform plan